 Strong, resilient, and vibrant communities are created and nurtured by actively engaged, invested, and connected citizens.
 The figure below shows the percentage of young adults (18 to 24 years old) who are "disconnected."
 These young adults are not enrolled in school, are not currently employed, and have no degree beyond a high school diploma or GED.
 Collectively these factors could indicate that a young person is having difficulty making a successful transition to adulthood.
-Kentucky's 15.9 percent is not statistically different (using a 95% confidence interval) from South Carolina, Tennessee, Georgia, Alabama, or Mississippi.
-However, Kentucky is statistically higher than the competitor state (13.6%) and U.S. (12.8%) averages, as well as most of the remaining competitor states (i.e., VA, OH, MO, IL, IN, & NC).
-West Virginia's 19.7 percent is the highest in the country, and statistically higher than Kentucky's.
-Minnesota has the lowest percentage of disconnected young adults at 6.3 percent.
-Among all states and the District of Columbia, 3 are higher, 33 are lower, and 14 are statically the same as Kentucky.
+Kentucky's 16.4 percent is not statistically different (using a 95% confidence interval) from Tennessee, Georgia, Alabama, or Mississippi.
+However, Kentucky is statistically higher than the competitor state (13.1%) and U.S. (12.4%) averages, as well as most of the remaining competitor states (i.e., VA, IL, OH, IN, NC, MO & SC).
+West Virginia's 20.9 percent is the second highest in the country, and statistically higher than Kentucky's.
+Alaska has the highest percentage of disconnected young adults at 21.6 percent, and North Dakota has the lowest percentage at 5.5 percent.
+Among all states and the District of Columbia, 3 are higher, 38 are lower, and 9 are statically the same as Kentucky.

-Disconnected Young Adults, 2017, Kentucky, Competitor States, and the U.S.
+Disconnected Young Adults, 2018, Kentucky, Competitor States, and the U.S.